mhewedy/viper/README.md

 ### ssh into a VM
-> This assumes that, there's a user with name `mhewedy` already created in the operation system (Linux 😉) installed on the VM
+> This assumes that, there's a user with name `vm_user` already created in the operation system (Linux 😉) installed on the VM

 ```
 $ vm ssh vm_03